-- Cutting Dates: Trees may be cut any time after the purchase of permit through December 18, 2019.
-REMEMBER TO ATTACH THE PERMIT TAG TO YOUR TREE AS YOU LOAD IT INTO YOUR VEHICLE.
+- Cutting Dates: Trees may be cut any time after the purchase of permit through December 16, 2020.
+REMEMBER TO CLEARLY DISPLAY YOUR PERMIT ON THE DASHBOARD OF YOUR VEHICLE AS YOU LEAVE THE AREA.
 (Removing trees without a valid permit is subject to a fine of up to $5000 and/or 6 months imprisonment)

 - Cutting Your Tree: Cut trees no greater than 6 inches in diameter and as close to the ground as possible.
 Remove the entire tree, PLEASE do not cut just the top of the trees.

 - Area: Trees may be cut on National Forest System lands northwest of Woodland Park, Colorado in the North Divide area and northwest of Woodland Park off Forest Service Roads 339 and 342.
 Be sure to print the map when you purchase your permit and use it to navigate to the tree cutting areas.
 Signs will be posted.

 - Other Forests in Colorado: Click here for information statewide.